Losing your crowning glory can be particularly difficult for women. But there are ways to cope.

-Join a support group: There are groups around the country where you can meet and socialise with other people with alopecia.
-Find your nearest Alopecia UK support group.
+There are groups around the country where you can meet and socialise with other people with alopecia.

-Be patient: Many cases of hair loss in women are temporary.
+Hair loss in women is often temporary.
 That said, regrowth is unpredictable and can take years.
 Remember that your new hair can be any texture and colour.